soda-lmu/lmu-soda-knowledge-sharing-tutorials/azure_authentication/AuthenticationWorkflowSetup.md

 We illustrate the most common authentication workflows here.
 By adding one of the following code snippets to your `.env`-file, you can implement the authentication workflow that works best for you.

+If Two-factor authentication (2FA) is not activated with your personal Azure account, it's easiest to log in with your username and password.
+In case you have 2FA activated, other personalized login methods are detailed below.

+At the bottom of the page we mention two authentication methods that work without a personal Azure account.
+They are only intended for exceptional circumstances.

 ### Login with username and password _(recommended)_

 Log in with your username and password.